bahirsanket9-hub/agentic-ai-blog-generator/README.md

-# agentic-ai-blog-generator
-An end-to-end AI blog generation system built with FastAPI, LangGraph, and modern LLM tooling to demonstrate agentic AI workflows, backend API design, and production-ready deployment.

 # 🚀 Agentic AI Blog Generator

-An AI-powered blog generation platform built with **FastAPI** and **LangGraph** that automates content creation using agentic workflows and Large Language Models (LLMs).
+An AI-powered blog generation backend built with **FastAPI** and **LangGraph** that automates blog creation using agentic workflows and Large Language Models (LLMs).

-This project demonstrates how to build **production-ready GenAI backends** with structured AI pipelines, API design, and modern deployment practices.
+This project demonstrates how to design **modular, production-ready GenAI systems** with clean architecture, scalable AI pipelines, and modern deployment practices.

 ---